We built this dream

 Southampton to the Atlantic, 1912

 When she sliced through the water on her maiden voyage, the Titanic was a living myth.
 Her decks echoed with the laughter of the elites, her salons dripping in gilt and gaslight.
-But my sanctuary was belowdecks, where the engines roared like dragons in repose.
-I walked her arteries, tracing the pulse of her mechanical soul, my hands brushing brass fittings that bore the imprint of my own.
+But my sanctuary was belowdecks, where the engines roared like something ancient and barely restrained.
+I walked her arteries every evening, tracing the pulse of her mechanical soul, hands brushing brass fittings that still bore the ghost of my own grip from the shipyard.

 III.
 The Night the Ocean Remembered